AndySantisteban/snake-filter-imagej/README.md

 - Install Imagej from its official website. 👇 https://imagej.nih.gov/ij/download.html

-- Si instala el codigo de imagej debe copiar los archivos .java dentro de la carpeta plugins de imagej y compilar ambos ficheros.
+- If you install the imagej code you must copy the .java files into the imagej plugins folder and compile both files.

-- Si instala el Imagej compilado deberá compilar primero el archivo pointer y después el snake.
+- If you install the compiled Imagej you must compile the pointer file first and then the snake.

 ### Authors